-- 6.1 Candidates requiring enquiry (re-mark) and/or feedback on their examination paper should contact their APP and request an Enquiry and Feedback Form.
-The form must be completed and submitted to WSET along with the appropriate fee within 12 weeks of the date of the examination.
-Any request received outside this time-frame will not be reviewed.
-Enquiries and feedback will be issued in English within eight weeks of receipt by WSET. - 6.2 Any candidate dissatisfied with the result of an enquiry of an examination paper should contact the APP and request an Appeal Against Enquiry Application Form, which must be completed and returned to WSET, together with the appropriate fee, no more than 10 working days following notification of the enquiry decision.
+- 6.1 Candidates requiring enquiry (re-mark) and/or feedback on their examination paper should contact their APP and request an Enquiry and Feedback Form. - 6.2 Any candidate dissatisfied with the result of an enquiry of an examination paper should contact the APP and request an Appeal Against Enquiry Application Form, which must be completed and returned to WSET, together with the appropriate fee, no more than 10 working days following notification of the enquiry decision.
 Appeals received outside this time-frame will not be reviewed.
-Appeals will be issued within eight weeks of receipt by WSET.